by Freddy Tran Nager, Founder of Atomic Tango + Integrated Marketing Advocate; photo by Christian Bowen on Unsplash…

 Advertising: What It’s Good For

-- Giving You What You Want: You paid for it, so you get it when you want, where you want.
+- Giving You What You Want: You paid for it, so you get it when you want, where you want, and how often you want.
 In some deals, you can even stipulate a minimum number of views.
 And if urgency is an issue, then advertising is the way to go.

 - Providing Control: Yes, there are media standards your ad must abide by.
 Networks or publications often reject ads — indeed, entire categories (such as cigarettes or offshore gambling).
 Laws also limit what you can say or show.
 But there is usually an outlet for anything.
 And sometimes, getting your ad banned is good for publicity.
 (See how advertising and PR can work together?)
 Even with standards and regulations, there’s a lot more you can do in an ad than in a press release, from creative expression to special offers.